dscarpetti/codax/README.md

 Version 1.4.0 implements [upgradable transactions](doc/upgradable-transactions.md). (using `with-upgradable-transaction` macro)

-Version 1.3.1 is no longer AOT compiled

-Version 1.3.0 improves compaction to reduce disk space usage.
-It also enables custom path type definitions.
-See [CHANGELOG](CHANGELOG.md) for more details.

 ### The Why

 Even simple programs frequently benefit from saving data to disk.
 Unfortunately, there is generally a large semantic leap once you go from values in memory to values on disk.
 Codax aims to close that semantic gap.
 While it won't win any speed contests, it is designed to be performant enough for applications serving thousands of users.
 Most importantly, it is designed to make data persistance as low friction as possible.
 It is also designed to be effortless to get started with.
 There are no external libraries to install, and the underlying B+ tree is written directly in clojure.